laasa/avnav-seatalk1-generator-rs232/README.md

 # Installation

 To install this plugin please
-- create directory '/usr/lib/avnav/plugins/seatalk1-generator' and
+- create directory '/usr/lib/avnav/plugins/seatalk1-generator-rs232' and
-- and copy the file plugin.py to it.
+- and copy the file plugin.py to this directory.

 # Known issues
 Changing the parity flag is one way for implementing SEATALK via RS232 but doesn't work as expected here.